ManavalanG/UniProt-genome-annotations-hg19/README.md

     >chr1	1569191	1569194	O75900	Metal binding site	+	1569191	1569194	0,153,0	1	3	0	.
 Zinc; catalytic.
     ```

-Resulting data (TODO: Insert hg19 zip file link) is what you probably need if you are looking for replacement for UniProt provided hg38 genome coordinates in hg19 format.
+    [Resulting data](https://github.com/ManavalanG/UniProt-genome-annotations-hg19/blob/master/hg19_UniProt_genome_annotations.zip) is what you probably need if you are looking for replacement for UniProt provided hg38 genome coordinates in hg19 format.

-## Further Restructuring:
+**Further Restructuring:**

 We further merge sequence annotation types of our interest into a single bed file, only if such annotations have reviewed status from UniProt.

-4. Merge bedfiles of interest (as cutomized in setting file (TODO: insert setting file link)) based on sequence annotation types into a single file (TODO: insert link).
+4. Merge bedfiles of interest (as cutomized in [setting file](https://github.com/ManavalanG/UniProt-genome-annotations-hg19/blob/master/settings_files/Settings_UniProt_compare.csv)) based on sequence annotation types into a single file.
 5. Filter out the annotations that are not reviewed by UniProt.

+Download the resulting merged bedfile [here](https://github.com/ManavalanG/UniProt-genome-annotations-hg19/blob/master/merged_select_UniProt_hg19_restructured.bed).

 # Disclaimer
 UniProt's [license](http://www.uniprot.org/help/license) applies for the data available here.
-We would like to thank UniProt for providing us permission to redistribute this data in hg19 assembly format.
+We thank UniProt for providing us permission to redistribute this data in hg19 assembly format.